 It is Graduate School policy to administer an English placement test (EPT) to international students with TOEFL scores below certain minimums.
-The VT Language and Culture Institute manages this exam on behalf of the Graduate School.
+The VT Language and Culture Institute manages this exam.
 EPT sessions are offered during the orientation period prior to the beginning of classes.
-Learn more about the requirement and register for a test date online.

 Teach and Speak Test for International GTA's

 Students must sign up online for a 30-minute appointment.
 In the TEACH test, each student will give a mini-lecture (10-15 min.) on a topic chosen by the student in his/her academic field at the undergraduate level.
 The SPEAK test is an institutional version of the Test of Spoken English (TSE), consisting of 12 tape-recorded questions on a variety of topics, with timed responses, ranging from 30 to 90 sec.

 Orientation Programs and Getting Started as a Student

 Orientation programs are offered for all new students, both by academic departments and the Graduate School.
 There is a mandatory online immigration session for all new international students that we encourage you to review on your own.
 Visit our online student guide to learn about all the details of getting started as a student, from getting your PID, registering for classes, dates and deadlines, expectations for graduate education, travel to and housing in Blacksburg, and more.

 Medical Records and Immunication History Form Requirement